httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the `Upload-Offset` request header field value does not match the current offset ({{upload-offset}}), the server MUST reject the request with a `409 (Conflict)` status code and the `Upload-Complete` header field set to false.
 The response MUST include the correct offset in the `Upload-Offset` header field.
 The response can use the problem type {{PROBLEM}} of "https://iana.org/assignments/http-problem-types#mismatching-upload-offset" ({{mismatching-offset}}).

 If the `Upload-Complete` request header field is set to true, the client intends to transfer the remaining representation data in one request.
 If the request content was fully processed, the upload is marked as complete and the server SHOULD generate the response that matches what the resource, that was targeted by the initial upload creation ({{upload-creation}}), would have generated if it had processed the entire representation in the initial request.
 However, the response MUST include the `Upload-Complete` header field with a true value, allowing clients to identify whether a response, in particular error responses, is related to the resumable upload itself or the processing of the uploaded representation.
+The server MUST NOT emit a 2xx successful response with the `Upload-Complete` header field set to false or missing in response to a request with the `Upload-Complete` request header field set to true.

 If the `Upload-Complete` request header field is set to false, the client intends to transfer the remaining representation data over multiple requests.
 If the request content was fully processed, the server acknowledges the appended data by sending a `2xx (Successful)` response with the `Upload-Complete` header field set to false.